-Dr. David Garman was recruited as TWC's first Chief Technology Officer to lead operations of the ICE Institute, while continuing his position as Associate Vice Chancellor for Water Technology Research and Development at the University of Wisconsin-Milwaukee (UWM).
+Dr. David Garman was recruited as TWC's first Chief Technology Officer to lead operations of research and commercialization initiatives, while continuing his position as Associate Vice Chancellor for Water Technology Research and Development at the University of Wisconsin-Milwaukee (UWM).
 Dr. Garman is the Founding Dean of UWM's School of Freshwater Sciences and past-President of the International Water Association.

 Our focus for 2017: scouting and attracting new businesses, research and commercialization, stewardship, and government relations.